Kingxukai/linux/Documentation/networking/l2tp.rst

 RFCs
 ----

-The kernel code implements the datapath features specified in the following RFCs:
+The kernel code implements the woke datapath features specified in the following RFCs:

 ======= =============== ===================================